researchart/fse20/submissions/available/paper423_cdep/README.md

 <br>

-The whole artifact could be got from https://doi.org/10.5281/zenodo.3876993 and a github repository https://github.com/xlab-uiuc/cdep-fse.git.

 The repository contains **all the artifacts** (including all the code and datasets) of the paper:

 * **Understanding and Discovering Software Configuration Dependencies in Cloud and Datacenter Systems** <br>